mgu83/mgu83.github.io/_pages/about.md

 Currently studying computer engineering and math at the University of British Columbia.

-I like working on a variety of projects.
-Currently working on an app that scrapes the web for the cheapest produce prices and also calculating sphere packing bounds in dimension 4.
+Lately, I have been working on an [app](/projects/EduMatch) with some friends and also writing parts of [OS161](http://www.os161.org/) (in C!)
 Take a look at [projects page](/projects)

-Hoping to write some posts about personal finance, engineering and new technologies.
-Fun fact: I `daytraded` for first three years of university!
+Hoping to write some posts about personal finance, engineering and new technologies. `Fun fact`: I daytraded for three years and yielded some significant returns!

 If you are a recruiter, you're probably looking for my [cv](/cv).
-I just finished up working at `OVCARE` a cancer research lab.
-Currently working part-time as `Full-Stack` at a startup where I am focusing on building out some new features.
+I just finished up working at a cancer research lab and am currently doing `Full-Stack` at a startup.

 Please be patient with me as I update my website!
 These pages are a work in process.